emcd/python-accretive/documentation/sphinx/examples/namespaces.rst

     ...
     accretive.exceptions.IndelibleAttributeError: Cannot reassign or delete existing attribute 'port'.

-New Attributes
+Attribute Assignment
 -------------------------------------------------------------------------------

-However, new attributes can be added.
+However, new attributes can be assigned.

 .. doctest:: Namespace